Low$_2$ computably enumerable sets have hyperhypersimple supersets: Maximal supersets

 \item $x< \oneell{\beta}{s}$. \end{orderedlist} \end{definition}

 Let us explain. \ref{item:maximal:grab:location} and \ref{item:maximal:eliminate:location} mean that~$x$ resides at $\beta$'s parent $\beta^-$, or at or below one of $\beta$'s siblings to the right of~$\beta$.
 These are the regions from which~$\beta$ is allowed to pull.
-Thus, balls on the machine will only move to the left, or drop from a parent to a child.\footnote{Curiously, this means that the location of balls only decreases in the Kleene-Brouwer ordering on the tree.}
+Thus, balls on the machine will only move downward in the Kleene-Brouwer ordering: either to the left, or drop from a parent to a child.